Bad diet leads to frailty, fall risk and bone fractures in postmenopausal women A small change in diet helps a lot

 - A less inflammatory dietary pattern was associated with less Bone Mineral Density loss in postmenopausal women.

-The simple learning point of this article is avoid these obvious bad food choices to lessen the risk of bone loss and fractures.
+A small change – The simple learning point of this article is to recognize that avoiding these obvious bad food choices can lessen the risk of bone loss and fractures.

 - Processed and refined foods

 Also read my article on “inflammaging,” a recently coined term to describe the consequences on an inflammatory diet on aging joints.